Zemunski Kej: Barges

 In the early 1970s, architect Branislav Jovin designed the plateau and the quay in front of the Hotel Jugoslavija.
 Generally considered beautiful and elegant, the project allows the cascade descent from the hotel to the Danube's bank.
 Early 1990s saw the expansion of the splavovi (singular, splav), barge-clubs on the rivers.
 They originated along the banks of the Sava and expanded in the nearby Ušće neighborhood.
 After 1996, they spread along the quay in front of the hotel.

 The location was favorable as it was one of the rare point at the time, where there was enough parking space and the quay was arranged and concreted, while many other parts of the banks were the barges were located were still muddy and inaccessible.
 In the 1996–2000 period, the splavovi were swiftly anchored in front of the hotel and in such numbers, that they became so close to each other that guests from one splav were able to talk to the guests from another one.
 In this period, barges at Hotel Jugoslavija became one of the most popular hangouts, as the barges became one of the focal points of the vibrant Belgrade's nightlife, but were also connected with criminals and numerous incidents.
 The entire section of the bank in front of the hotel has since then been colloquially known as "Chez Juga" (Kod Juge), after the shortened name of the hotel.

-Majority of the barges placed in the last part of the 1990s are still operational, even under the same names, but are being replaced with much larger and modernized versions, unlike the other locations where splavovi appeared and disappeared, or changed names.
+The majority of the barges placed in the last part of the 1990s are still operational, even under the same names, but are being replaced with much larger and modernized versions, unlike the other locations where splavovi appeared and disappeared, or changed names.